Here are three eco-friendly ways to travel in our lovely capital city, so you can travel about Paris without polluting it!

 - Scan the badge on the machine to unlock your car.
 A little light will go from red to green if everything is okay.

 - Unplug the cable and roll it up.
 Close the charging machine’s cover securely.

 - Get in the car and turn the key in the ignition.
 Make sure you check the state of the car before you begin driving.
 If there is a problem, report it to customer services at the rental machine.

 - Find another Autolib station and park your car.

 - Unroll the cable and plug it in.
 The fee will be calculated once the car is plugged in again.

 - Lock the car.
 (You can re-open to remove any personal belongings you might have forgotten.)

-Good to know : the Autolib mobile application (iOS and Android) allows you to book an Autolib at a chosen location 30 minutes in advance before and, more importantly, to book a parking place up to 1 hour 30 minutes in advance.
+Good to know : the Autolib mobile application (iOS and Android) allows you to book an Autolib at a chosen location 30 minutes in advance and, more importantly, to book a parking place up to 1 hour and a half in advance.